Last years statistics at magpiealert.com shows that 16.5% of attacks resulted in injury so checkout these tips to help prevent attacks.

-Below is a list of safety tips that we've collected over the past 4 seasons that may help with preventing and avoiding a magpie attack.
+Below is a list of safety tips that we've collected over the past 5 seasons from our readers that may help with preventing and avoiding a magpie attack.

 - Keep alert and pay attention for any magpie nesting sites.